Thank you for stopping by and visiting my site.

 My Travel Style

 I’m not a backpacker anymore, that’s for sure.
-About five/six years ago, a 20-bed party dorm in Cairns Australia would have been ideal.
+A few years ago, a 20-bed party dorm would have been ideal.
 Fun, social and boozy.

-Definitely not now.
+But definitely not now!
 I love travelling in comfort these days, whether it’s simply having a private room or taking a taxi over two buses and a tube from the metro.
-I’m not sure I will ever stay in a dorm again or choose a travelling option taking three hours over one that would take 30 minutes.
+I’m not sure I will ever stay in a dorm again, or choose a travel option that takes three hours over one that would take 30 minutes.

-My travel spending style lands somewhere in the middle-range.
+My travel spending style lands somewhere in the mid-range to luxury, depending on where I am and who I am with.
 I’m less budget conscious now, and definitely choose to splash out on things that have become important to me.
-This could be better timed flights, airport hotels or even an upgrade.
-Sometimes, I like to go all out now and stay in truly iconic accommodation that’ll bring a whole different level to my trip, such as my stay at the Uga Escapes Chena Huts in Sri Lanka.
-This was 100% worth every penny.
+This could be flights with better timings, airport hotels or even an upgrade from economy to business.
+Sometimes, I like to go all out now and stay in truly iconic accommodation that’ll bring a whole different level of luxury to my trip, such as my stay at the Uga Escapes Chena Huts in Sri Lanka.
+That was 100% worth every penny.

-I’m approaching my 30s and these days, I travel more with my boyfriend or a close friend than travelling solo or in big groups.
+Now I am in my 30s, these days I tend to travel more with my husband or a close friend than travelling solo or in big groups.
 I still manage to join the occasional family trip too though!

 Partying is no longer a factor for trips, and whilst I enjoy exploring the bar scene in a new destination, I quite like to be home in bed by midnight now.
 Ready for a day of exploration!

 My travels used to be focused on adrenaline-pumping, thrill-seeking adventures, from skydiving, bungee jumping, canyoneering, white water rafting, swimming with sharks and desert trekking.
-Now I’ve ‘ticked’ these off, my travels are focused on soft adventure, so relaxed hiking, biking and being out on the water.
+Now I’ve ‘ticked’ these off my bucket list, my travels are focused on soft adventure, so relaxed hiking, biking and being out on the water.

 I don’t like to just skim the surface of destinations, and therefore find myself returning to the same place time and time again, just to see a little bit more..